Tienisto/rhttp/rhttp/README.md

 ### ➤ Cancel Requests

-You can cancel a request by providing a `CancelToken`:
+You can cancel a request by providing a `CancelToken`.

+If the same `CancelToken` is used for multiple requests, all requests will be canceled.

+If a canceled `CancelToken` is used for a request, the request will be canceled immediately.

 ```dart
 final cancelToken = CancelToken();